 - Salmonella - bacterial infection transmitted in food contaminated by fecal droppings.

 - Trichomoniasis – parasitic infection causing mouth and throat sores in infected birds and transmitted in food or water.

 Preventative measures on how to keep wild birds safe at bird feeders include:

-Regularly clean your bird feeder - Disinfect feeder with bleach
+- Regularly clean your bird feeder - Disinfect feeder with bleach solution.

 - Regularly clean the area beneath your bird feeder – Avoid attracting rodents or rabies vector species.